Overview

 Creating Record-Based Execution Criteria

-- Define the Object which contains the records the rule will be run for.
-When defining the object, use its API Name, not its label.
+- In the Object field, enter the API Name of the object that contains the records the rule will run for.
+Use the object's API Name, not its label.

-- Define how to Evaluate this rule when using one of these settings:
+- Using the Evaluate this rule when field, select one of the following options:

 - A record is created